suzanneeaaa/GlanceDesk/README.md

 # GlanceDesk
 GlanceDesk is an ultra-compact, distraction-free desktop companion designed to replace smartphone friction with effortless, glanceable information.
+Featuring a zero-glare e-paper display, ambient lighting, and audio, it sits seamlessly on your desk or nightstand to bring real-time utility, including live bus countdowns, weather, alarms, active AI task progress, and voice summaries, directly into your line of sight.
+It delivers the quick answers you need throughout your day, keeping you informed without pulling you into a black hole of phone notifications.